sindresorhus/got/readme.md

 **Tip:** Useful when used with [`got.extend()`](#custom-endpoints) to create niche-specific Got-instances.

-**Tip:** If the input URL still contains the initial `prefixUrl`, you can change it as many times as you want inside hooks.
-Otherwise it will throw an error.
+**Tip:** You can change `prefixUrl` using hooks as long as the URL includes it.
+If the URL doesn't include it anymore, it will throw.

 ```js
 const got = require('got');